apache/activemq-website/src/components/classic/documentation/xbean-xml-reference-50.md

 _\<broker>_

-An ActiveMQ Classic Message Broker.
+An ActiveMQ Message Broker.
 It consists of a number of transport connectors, network connectors and a bunch of properties which can be used to configure the broker as its lazily created.

 #### The _org.apache.activemq.usage.TempUsage_ Type Implementations